Orthopedics

 6. Instability: Feeling instability in the shoulder or elbow joint, such as frequent dislocations or subluxations (partial dislocations), could be indicative of ligament tears or joint instability disorders.

-In this section, we will explore a comprehensive list of common shoulder and elbow conditions.
-The shoulder and elbow are complex joints that are prone to a variety of injuries and disorders.
-Understanding these conditions can help individuals identify symptoms, seek appropriate medical treatment and take necessary precautions to prevent further damage.
+In this section, we will explore a comprehensive list of some common shoulder and elbow conditions.
+The shoulder and elbow are complex joints that are prone to a variety of injuries and disorders, so understanding these conditions can help individuals identify symptoms, seek appropriate medical treatment and take necessary precautions to prevent further damage.

 2. Shoulder arthritis: Shoulder arthritis is inflammation in the shoulder joint that causes pain and trouble moving your shoulder.
 You can experience multiple types of shoulder arthritis, including: